shaunsmith/functionslab/3-1-SetupEnv.md

 ## Auth Token for OCIR

-1. Go to OCI Console > User settings > Auth tokens and generate a new Auth token.
+1. Go to OCI Phoenix Console > User settings > Auth tokens and generate a new Auth token.
 You will need this later to login to OCIR from a terminal window.

 2. Please make a note of your Auth Token (created above).
 You won't see it again on the OCI Console.